 Surprisingly, we found that the castle is actually a complex of forty buildings and palaces with five castle courts.
 Beyond it are formal castle gardens covering 27 acres (10.875 hectares) and a castle park spanning an area of seven hectares.

 But since we had chosen to visit in the off-season – to avoid the claustrophobic tour-bus crowds that invade the town in the warmer months – the castle was closed to visitors.
 But we were still able to walk along the roads along the garden walls, which provided a stunning view of the town below the ramparts.

 When the castle is open to visitors – April to October, 9am-5pm (until 6pm June – August) – visitors can take two guided tours, each one hour long, which provide a taste of noble Bohemian life in past centuries.

 The first tour of Český Krumlov Castle concentrates on the original Castle interiors from the Renaissance and Baroque periods.
 The second focuses on the history of the Schwarzenberg family, and covers most of those areas of the castle not seen on the first tour.
 Tour prices are 240 CZK per adult; Senior 65+ and youth 18 – 24 years 190 CZK; and 100 CZK for children 6 – 17 years.

 For many visitors, the highlight of the castle is the Baroque Theater.
 It is, we were surprised to learn, one of only two surviving in Europe (the other is in Stockholm).
 Energetic visitors can climb the 162 steps to the top of the tower for a good view of the town and surrounding area.

 There are also three restaurants and two cafes in the castle complex.

 Benefits of Cesky Krumlov in the Off-Season

-Even with the seasonal closing of the castle, off-season in Cesky Krumlov does have its benefits.
+Even with the seasonal closing of the castle, taking a Cesky Krumlov from Prague day trip does have its benefits.